-Many Navy Federal Credit Union customers experienced issues receiving deposits Thursday morning.
-The credit union says the issues have since been resolved.
+Many Navy Federal Credit Union customers experienced issues receiving deposits Friday morning.

 Issues with direct deposits aren’t unheard of

 Delays to deposit accounts happen more often than you might think.
 Banks sometimes have trouble with deposits posting – which can cause customers concern when their hard-earned funds are missing.

 Earlier this month, Wells Fargo customers weren’t able to see their direct deposits post to their account.

 Meanwhile, in October, Central Bank customers had their direct deposits delayed on a Friday, a common payday for employees.
 This issue was due to Central Bancompany not receiving a data file from the Federal Reserve, according to the News Tribune.
 In this instance, the file was received at 10:07 a.m. and affected direct deposits that were made to the appropriate accounts.

 Also, on June 1, Webster Bank had a processing delay that caused some customer bank balances not to be available until later in the day, according to Webster Bank’s Twitter post.

 And on April 27, Citizens Bank had a processing delay regarding transactions posting.
 That issue, according to a tweet from Citizens Bank, also affected mobile and online banking issues.

 What you can do